MS-DOS and Windows command line echo command

-The echo command is an internal command that is available in the below Microsoft operating systems.
+Echo is an internal command that is available in the following Microsoft operating systems.

 Displays messages, or turns command-echoing on or off.